Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Many came to Him and were saying, “While John performed no sign, yet everything John said about this man was true.”

 Although strong in spirit and filled with the Holy Spirit even while yet in his mother’s womb, John the Baptist performed no sign.
-This shows us that God may not perform works of miracles or healing through one who is truly strong.
+This shows us that God may not perform obvious works of miracles or healing through one who is truly strong.

 Even when we are filled with the Spirit, it is proper for us to ask the Lord to specially empower us for occasions that are especially demanding or more significant.